aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/keda/test-keda.md

   --restart=Never -- -c 3 -q 5 -z 10m http://$ALB_HOSTNAME/home
 ```

+Based on the `ScaledObject`, KEDA creates an HPA resource and provides the required metrics to allow the HPA to scale the workload.
 Now that we have requests hitting our application we can watch the HPA resource to follow its progress:

 ```bash test=false
 $ kubectl get hpa keda-hpa-ui-hpa -n ui --watch